 - 6. On 6 March 2012, the Ombudsman opened the present own-initiative inquiry and requested an opinion from Frontex by 31 May 2012.
-To the extent that Frontex had already adopted the policies, procedures and codes mentioned in points 1 and 2 above, he asked Frontex to provide him with copies thereof.
-In his opening letter, the Ombudsman also informed Frontex that, during his inquiry, he could consider publishing Frontex's opinion on his website in order to give interested third parties the opportunity to make observations.
-He moreover pointed out that he had decided to inform the national ombudsmen who are members of the European Network of Ombudsmen of his inquiry. - 7.
-Frontex submitted its opinion on 17 May 2012.
+To the extent that Frontex had already adopted the policies, procedures and codes mentioned in points 1 and 2 above, the Ombudsman asked Frontex to provide copies thereof.
+In the opening letter, the Ombudsman also informed Frontex that, during the inquiry, Frontex's opinion could be published on the Ombudsman's website in order to give interested third parties the opportunity to make observations.
+The Ombudsman moreover pointed out that the national ombudsmen who are members of the European Network of Ombudsmen would be informed of the inquiry. - 7.
+Frontex submitted its opinion on 17 May 2012. - 8.
+On 18 June 2012, in view of the subject matter of his inquiry and the specialised mandate of the European Union Agency for Fundamental Rights (henceforth referred to as 'FRA'), the Ombudsman forwarded Frontex's opinion to that agency and invited it to submit any comments by 30 September 2012. - 9.
+On 19 July 2012, the Ombudsman published a statement on the institution's website that, taking into account the interest which civil society had taken in the inquiry, it was considered appropriate and useful to make Frontex's opinion available on the website.
+The Ombudsman also noted that the inquiry raises a number of technical issues which Frontex's opinion addresses in some detail.
+Given the specific interest taken in the inquiry by organisations active in the area of the protection of fundamental rights, the Ombudsman invited interested parties, and in particular NGOs and other organisations specialised in the area covered by the inquiry, to submit observations on Frontex's opinion by 30 September 2012.

-- 8. On 18 June 2012, in view of the subject matter of his inquiry and the specialised mandate of the European Union Agency for Fundamental Rights (henceforth referred to as 'FRA'), the Ombudsman forwarded Frontex's opinion to that agency and invited it to submit any comments by 30 September 2012. - 9.
-On 19 July 2012, the Ombudsman published a statement on his website in which he pointed out that, taking into account the interest which civil society had taken in his inquiry, he considered it appropriate and useful to make Frontex's opinion available on his website.
-He also stated that he realised that his inquiry raises a number of technical issues which Frontex's opinion addresses in some detail.
-He moreover indicated that he is aware of the specific interest taken in his inquiry by organisations active in the area of the protection of fundamental rights.
-In these circumstances, the Ombudsman invited interested parties, and in particular NGOs and other organisations specialised in the area covered by his inquiry, to submit observations on Frontex's opinion by 30 September 2012. - 10.
-Between 20 July and 2 October 2012, the Ombudsman received a total of 18 contributions which were submitted by international organisations, NGOs, a national Ombudsman and private individuals [3].
+- 10. Between 20 July and 2 October 2012, the Ombudsman received a total of 18 contributions which were submitted by international organisations, NGOs, a national Ombudsman and private individuals [3].
 On 26 September 2012, the FRA submitted comments on Frontex's opinion. - 11.
-The Ombudsman published on his website the full text of the above-mentioned contributions [4] as well as the FRA's comments.
+The Ombudsman published on the institution's website the full text of the above-mentioned contributions [4] as well as the FRA's comments. - 11.
+On 9 April 2013, the Ombudsman made a draft recommendation to Frontex.
+Frontex sent its detailed opinion on the draft recommendation on 25 June 2013.